This page allows you to see how Scotland is performing across our 81 National Indicators in more detail.

 Work place learning

-Percentage of employees who received on the job training in the last 3 months.
+This indicator measures the percentage of employees who received on the job training in the last 3 months.
 Find out more about this indicator.

 Engagement in extra-curricular activities